Posted by

 It’s more than fine to take that ride

 Every time I think I have to stay at the computer screen, even though I’m no longer enjoying tech tasks, I can tell myself it’s more than fine to postpone it.
-As my 103-year-old neighbor, Harold Lewis, would say: The world won’t stop spinning if it waits another day.
+As my 103-year-old neighbor, Harold Lewis, told me: “No matter what happens, the world keeps spinning.”
+And the world will keep spinning even if my bike advocacy tech tasks wait another day.

-What can’t wait is more and longer bike rides, for it’s my love of cycling that inspired and fuels this project–and me.
+What can’t wait is more and longer bike rides, for it’s my love of bicycling that inspired and fuels this project.

 When you see a pause in my online activity, know that I’m taking out more time for reconnecting with nature, and myself, on two wheels.